Scalable Estimation of Multinomial Response Models with Random Consideration Sets: Application to Cereal Consumption in Midwest

-Figure \ref{fig:application_LogPredLike} gives the log predictive likelihood for each subject under the (MNL\_R) and (MNL\_RC) models.
-This figure shows that including the heterogeneity of the consideration set improves the predictions.
-This is perhaps the first such predictive comparison in the large $J$ case, made possible by the scalable procedure developed in this paper.
+where the response probability conditional on a consideration set is given in \eqref{eq:mixed_logit_given_bi}.
+Figure \ref{fig:application_LogPredLike} gives the log-predictive likelihood for each household under the (MNL\_R) and (MNL\_RC) models.
+The higher predictive likelihood under the latter model shows that including consideration set heterogeneity tends to improve predictive performance.
+More details about this are given in the Supplementary Material.